DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/data-editing/add-and-delete-grid-rows.md

 	![SaveChanges](../../../images/img7150.png)

-## Delete a Record
+## Delete a Row
-To delete a record, click **Delete** within the row to be deleted.
+To delete a row, click **Delete** within the row to be deleted.

 ![DeleteRow](../../../images/img7149.png)

 > [!NOTE]
-> Records management links may be unavailable in your application.
+> Row management links may be unavailable in your application.
 This is the choice of the application vendor.